-Working under direction of the Executive Director and on a team with other staff team members, the successful candidate will oversee implementation of the SRRB's workplan for the PLS series, including:
+Working under direction of the Executive Director, and in coordination with other staff, the successful candidate will oversee implementation of the SRRB's workplan for Community Conservation Planning, including:

-- Prepare public notices and communication materials. - Administer contribution agreements with parties to support their participation in the PLS. - Support community-led development of CCP components related to PLS hot topics, as well as related engagement, training and evaluation. - Develop user-friendly toolboxes, including plain language literature reviews, map resources and other materials for supporting CCP processes. - Provide technical support for CCP implementation, including support for research, monitoring, and stewardship activities. - Prepare proposals, reports, planning documents, correspondence, and public communication materials related to CCP. - Provide oversight and training of an SRRB Intern. - Assist in developing a program and funding framework to support a sustainable CCP system in the Sahtú. - Other duties as directed by the Executive Director from time to time.
+- Support community-led development of CCP components, as well as related engagement, training, and evaluation as needed by Sahtú communities. - Manage the development of user-friendly tools and guides to support CCP processes. - Provide facilitation and technical support for CCP implementation, including support for research, monitoring, stewardship and evaluation activities. - Assist with preparing proposals, reports, planning documents, correspondence, and public communication materials related to CCP. - Coordinate and facilitate linked todzi range planning and forest planning activities within the Sahtú region, including support for Technical Teams and Working Groups in each community, and coordination with other stakeholders. - Support the coordination of the NWT Community of Practice for Healthy Country Planning / Community Conservation Planning - Assist in developing a program and funding framework to support a sustainable CCP system in the Sahtú. - Other duties as directed by the Executive Director from time to time.